Hillsborough railway station (Northern Ireland)

 Hillsborough railway station was on the Banbridge, Lisburn and Belfast Railway which ran from Knockmore Junction to Banbridge in Northern Ireland.

 History

 The station was opened by the Banbridge, Lisburn and Belfast Railway on 13 July 1863.
 The station served Hillsborough, County Down.

 The station closed on 30 April 1956.
+The station has been proposed to reopen as part of a high-speed loop on the Belfast–Dublin line in the All-Island Strategic Rail Review, published in July 2024.